Finding the Best Travel Gifts

-A really practical gift to give someone who loves travelling is a new rucksack that can be used as carry on luggage and as a daypack at the destination.
-When choosing the best rucksack for travelling to give as a gift, look for something that is sturdy, has a zip that opens right around to give easy access, has a padded laptop or device compartment and has different sections to keep belongings organised.
+A really practical gift to give someone who loves traveling is a new rucksack that can be used as carry-on luggage and as a daypack at the destination.
+When choosing the best rucksack for travelling to give as a gift, look for something that is sturdy, has a zip that opens right around to give easy access, has a padded laptop or device compartment and has different sections to keep belongings organized.
 A rucksack is a trusted travel companion that goes on many adventures with the owner, so choose it carefully.
 Does the person you are buying for like designer labels, are they somebody that carries a lot of tech with them or have they had a baby and still love to travel?
-There are rucksacks to suit every type of traveller, so think carefully about what they need from a rucksack so you can pick the perfect gift.
+There are rucksacks to suit every type of traveler, so think carefully about what they need from a rucksack so you can pick the perfect gift.

 Karen Bleakley is a freelance travel writer and blogger at Smart Steps to Australia where she helps families move to Australia and explore their new home.

 Water Filter Bottles

 Reusable water filter bottles are an ideal way to save money and also eliminate the use of throw plastic throw-away bottles.
 Taking it a step further, the water filter system bottles are a great way to ensure safe drinking water when on the road.

 Quite a few different makes of water bottles with built-in filters are available with different uses – some will filter river water etc. and a few are able to filter water from almost any source.

 One item I always bring with me when traveling is a belt with a secret pocket, where I can hide any large amount of cash which is better not to show in shops or markets.
 This is even truer if you are an aid worker and live in countries where there is a lot of poverty and every medium amount of money can be of interest for pickpocketers.